akinsho/toggleterm.nvim/README.md

 This plugin must be explicitly enabled by using `require("toggleterm").setup{}`

 Setting the `open_mapping` key to use for toggling the terminal(s) will set up mappings for _normal_ mode.
-The `open_mappint` can be a key string or an array of key strings.
+The `open_mapping` can be a key string or an array of key strings.
 If you prefix the mapping with a number that particular terminal will be opened.
 Otherwise if a prefix is not set, then the last toggled terminal will be opened.
 In case there are multiple terminals opened they'll all be closed, and on the next mapping key they'll be restored.

 If you set the `insert_mappings` key to `true`, the mapping will also take effect in insert mode; similarly setting `terminal_mappings` to `true` will have the mappings take effect in the opened terminal.